Skip to content

 1. Only available if the WooCommerce Bookings plugin is installed.

-2. Only available if the WooCommerce Subscriptions plugin is installed.
+2. Only available if the WooCommerce Memberships plugin is installed.